Goddess of the Carnutes Tribe and the Senones Tribe

 Pliny mentions her in his Natural History,

-Numa first established the custom of offering corn to the gods, and of propitiating them with the salted cake; he was the first, too, as we learn from Hemina, to parch spelt, from the fact that, when in this state, it is more wholesome as an aliment.
-This method, however, he could only establish one way: by making an enactment, to the effect that spelt is not in a pure state for offering, except when parched. it was, too, who instituted the Fornacalia, festivals appropriated for the parching of corn, and others, observed with equal solemnity, for the erection and preservation of the “termini”, or boundaries of the fields: for these termini, in those days, they particularly regarded as gods; while to other divinities they gave the names of Seia, from ‘sero’, ‘to sow’, and of Segesta, from tile ‘segetes’, or ‘crops of standing corn’, the statues of which goddesses we still see erected in the Circus.
+Numa first established the custom of offering corn to the gods, and of propitiating them with the salted cake; he was the first, too, as we learn from Hemina, to parch spelled, from the fact that, when in this state, it is more wholesome as an aliment.
+This method, however, he could only establish one way: by making an enactment, to the effect that spelled is not in a pure state for offering, except when parched. it was, too, who instituted the Fornacalia, festivals appropriated for the parching of corn, and others, observed with equal solemnity, for the erection and preservation of the “termini”, or boundaries of the fields: for these termini, in those days, they particularly regarded as gods; while to other divinities they gave the names of Seia, from ‘sero’, ‘to sow’, and of Segesta, from tile ‘segetes’, or ‘crops of standing corn’, the statues of which goddesses we still see erected in the Circus.

 We also have Saint Augustine, the bishop of Hippo Regius Explains in his De Civitate Dei or City of God (413-426 AD).